Swing Trade vs Day Trade: Should You Swing Trade or Day Trade?

 I typically (but not always) focus on one market at a time and will focus on that market for many months or years, and then will sometimes shift to another market if I see more opportunities there.
 For example, I will day trade and/or swing trade the forex market for a year or two if the stock market isn’t producing a lot of trades that meet my strategy.
 Then I will day trade and/or swing trade the stock market for a year or two if it is producing lots of quality trades.
 Sometimes both are producing quality trades, so I will pick one market to day trade but may swing trade both markets (swing trading takes up less time, so it is easier to scan through both markets in the evenings and place trades).
 You don’t need to switch market, ideally, you should stick to one, but early on I started trading multiple markets, and so I have kept this pattern for myself.

 Another common question I get is which market is better to swing trade or day trade…stocks, options, futures, or forex?
 I like them all, and all are equal in my eyes.
 Stocks require more capital, but other than that you should be able to produce the same income in each.
 For a bit more insight into each market, see Which Market to Day Trade?.

-Swing Trading Versus Day Trading, the Pros and Cons
+Swing Trade vs Day Trade, the Pros and Cons

 Swing trading takes less time than day trading because you don’t need to constantly watch the screen.